Bross4283/Map-Revealer/README.md

-This mod adds "Sandbox" to the difficulty.
+This mod adds a free building to Greece.
+The building reveals the entire map.

-————————
-credit

-Developer: paontv
-Developer: saud2410

-icon: icooon mono

-translator: Prosta4okua
-translator: HoleHolo
-translator: chriscr2